-You’ve probably heard the words active and passive being tossed around when people are talking about their Spill Control and Countermeasures (SPCC) plans.
-Do you nod and smile knowingly while inside you feel like you’re not one of the cool kids?
-Then read on.
+You’ve probably heard the words active and passive being tossed around when people are talking about their Spill Control and Countermeasures (SPCC) plans, but do you know what they mean?

 Active and passive containment are two ways to comply with SPCC general secondary containment requirements that deal with the most likely discharge from a container or piece of equipment.
 These spills are typically smaller and more easily contained than worst-case discharges.